davdroman/Bohr/README.md

 #### Why "Bohr"?

-"Bohr" comes from Neils Bohr, conceiver of an atomic model which introduces the concept of electronic ___configuration___, a way to organize electrons by layers around the atom nucleus.
+"Bohr" comes from Niels Bohr, conceiver of an atomic model which introduces the concept of electronic ___configuration___, a way to organize electrons by layers around the atom nucleus.

 True story.